pluto-skyrimvr/pluto-skyrimvr.github.io/README.md

 1. (Optional) Follower Framework: Set town only sandbox.
 Disable follower gifts.
 1. (Optional) OStim Standalone: Go to Excitement.
 Disable UI bars.
 1. SkyUI: Disable the effect UI widget.
 1. SunHelm: Enable the mod, close the settings and wait until it finishes loading.
 Re-open the mod settings, disable the Tutorial and turn off the Widget.
+Untick Disable Fast Travel because it should be handled by Journeyman.
 1. Save the game.
 1. Load the saved game.
 1. Enjoy your game.